vovanec/supervisor_checks/README.md

 ## Acknowledgement

-This is heavily inspired by [Superlance](https://superlance.readthedocs.org/en/latest/) package.
+This is inspired by [Superlance](https://superlance.readthedocs.org/en/latest/) plugin package.

 Though, while [Superlance](https://superlance.readthedocs.org/en/latest/) is basically the set of feature-rich health check programs, `supervisor_checks` package is mostly focused on providing